MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/troubleshooting/ad-fs-tshoot-initiatedsignon.md

 ## Test authentication

-Use the following procedure to test AD FS authentication with the Idp-Initiated Sign on page.
+Use the following procedure to test AD FS authentication with the Idp-initiated sign on page.

 1. Open a web browser, and go to the Idp sign on page.
 Your URL might look like `https://sts.contoso.com/adfs/ls/idpinitiatedsignon.aspx`.
 1. You should be prompted to sign-in.
 Enter your credentials.